 Host: All using just one ticker.
 Nate: Exactly.
 Host: So let me make sure I understand this correctly...

-Every month you’ll zero in on a single ticker...
-Then every Monday at noon during your One Ticker Payouts Livestream you’ll reveal your exact game plan for your weekly trade...
-And then at the end of the month you’ll restart the process and recommend a brand-new ticker for the next month.
-Nate: That’s right but with Profit Surge Trader it doesn’t just stop there...
-I’ll also deliver instant trade recommendations whenever I buy and sell.
-Via both email and lightning-fast push alerts to your mobile phone.
+Every month, you’ll zero in on a single ticker...
+Every Monday at noon, during your One-Ticker Payouts LIVE stream, you’ll reveal your exact game plan for your weekly trade...
+And then at the end of the month, you’ll restart the process and recommend a brand-new ticker for the next month.
+Nate: That’s right, but with Profit Surge Trader, it doesn’t just stop there...
+I’ll also deliver instant trade recommendations whenever I buy and sell...
+Via both email alerts and lightning-fast push alerts to your mobile phone.

 Host: Each and every week throughout the year?
 Nate: Yes.
-Look, my goal is to place the One Ticker Payouts trade on the livestream...
-So you can look over my shoulder and watch the entire trade as I make it...
-But if it is more profitable to wait a few hours or even until the next morning...
-Then of course my game plan will be to wait until the most profitable moment.
-And I will email you with exact instructions when it’s time to make the trade.
-The goal of my One Ticker Payouts is to make as much cash as possible every week using just 1 ticker.
+Look, my goal is to reveal the One-Ticker Payouts trade on the livestream...
+So viewers can look over my shoulder and watch the entire trade as I make it.
+But if it’s more profitable to wait a few hours or even until the next morning...
+Then, of course, my game plan will be to wait until the most profitable moment.
+And I will send out an email with exact instructions when it’s time to make the trade.
+The goal of my One-Ticker Payouts is to make as much cash as possible every week using just one ticker.
 But these trade alerts will keep you plugged in through the entire trade.
-Host: So you’ll send alerts whenever you buy and sell your One Ticker Payouts recommendation for the week?
+Host: So you’ll send alerts whenever you buy and sell your One-Ticker Payouts recommendation for the week?
 Nate: Exactly.
 And I’ll also send additional updates on the recommendation as needed.
 You can expect complete transparency.
-You’ll get to join and interact with me each and every Monday at noon when I break down my game plan...
+You’ll get to join and interact with me each and every Monday at noon as I break down my game plan...
 You’ll get email and mobile updates whenever I enter and exit a trade...
-AND on top of that you’ll be able to see what’s active in my portfolio 24/7 in case you’re traveling or miss a trade.
-Host: Look obviously past performance doesn’t guarantee future returns and as you mentioned earlier... all investing involves risk.
-But I gotta say Nate, this research service seems like it can be an absolute game changer *TURN TO CAMERA* As you saw with these examples over the past few months... the results can be extraordinary.
-And Nate is going to walk you through it LIVE each and every week.
-Remember, this is one of his favorite strategies that he used to turn $37,000 into $2.7 Million.
+AND on top of that, you’ll be able to see what’s active in my portfolio 24/7 in case you’re traveling or you miss a trade.
+Host: Look, obviously, past performance doesn’t guarantee future returns.
+And as you mentioned earlier... all investing involves risk.
+But I gotta say, Nate, this research service seems like it can be an absolute game changer. *TURN TO CAMERA* As you saw with these examples over the past few months... the results can be extraordinary.
+And Nate is going to walk you through this strategy LIVE... each and every week.
+Remember, this is one of his favorite strategies that he used to turn $37,000 into $2.7 million.

-*TURN BACK TO NATE* Nate, it sure seems like you really checked all the boxes when putting this new service together.
-You’re giving folks at home everything they need to be successful at profiting from one ticker Payouts.
+*TURN BACK TO NATE* Nate, it sure seems like you really checked all the boxes when you were putting this new service together.
+You’re giving folks at home everything they need to be successful at profiting from One-Ticker Payouts.

 Nate: And that’s not even everything they’re going to get!

 Host: Hold up...
-You mean there is more?
+You mean there’s more?

-LIMITED-TIME Founding Members Bonus:
+LIMITED-TIME Founding Member Bonus:

 Nate: Yes!
-I put a few special bonus reports together... exclusive for to people who join as a founding member today.
-Designed to help fast track your success even more!
+I put a few special bonus reports together... exclusive for people who join as Founding Members today.
+They’re designed to help fast-track your success even more!

 [REPORT GRAPHIC HERE]

-The first report is called One Ticker Payouts: The Profit Rule Book and covers everything you need to know about my One Ticker Payouts strategy.
-You’re going to learn exactly how small moves with a stock can transform into MASSIVE gains.
+The first report is called “One-Ticker Payouts: The Profit Rule Book.”
+It covers everything you need to know about my One-Ticker Payouts strategy.
+You’re going to learn exactly how small moves in a stock can transform into MASSIVE gains.

-These reports even dive into the many studies that prove the power of the Earnings Profit Surge...
+This reports even dives into the many studies that prove the power of the Earnings Profit Surge...
 It’s all spelled out in plain English.